Subscribe to the Barossa Nursery Newsletter

 Consider some shade cloth to cover garden beds.
 It’s perfect for protecting sensitive veggies on those hot summer days.

 Raise mower blades and avoid scalping your lawn.
-Scalping your lawn will encourage weeds to take hold and reduce the foliage protection to soil.
+Scalping your lawn will encourage weeds to take hold and reduce the foliage protection to the soil.
 Short grass effectively results in shallow lawn roots and grass with poor disease resistance.

 Spray roses to control black spot and pick up fallen leaves around your roses.